Opentrons/opentrons/api/docs/v2/new_modules.rst

 Lid Motor Control
 ^^^^^^^^^^^^^^^^^

-The Thermocycler Module can control its temperature control with the lid open or closed.
+The Thermocycler Module can control its temperature with the lid open or closed.
 When the lid of the Thermocycler Module is open, the pipettes can access the contained labware.
-You can control the lid with the methods below.
+You can control the lid position with the methods below.

 Open Lid
 ++++++++